mbarretta/kbn-banner/README.md

-# persistedBanner
+# header-footer

-A example of a plugin adding a persistant banner.
+Adds a persistent header and footer banner with configurable text and background color
 ---

 ## Configuration

-* **persistedBanner.text**: Text to display in the header and footer.
+* **header-footer.text**: Text to display in the header and footer.
-* **persistedBanner.backgroundColor**: Background color of the banner.
+* **header-footer.backgroundColor**: Background color of the banner.

 ## Development